Learning & Development

 If you answered “no” to any of the questions, stop and think.
 Is this project really worthwhile?
 If you were the owner, would you do it?
 The Key Questions approach prevents the “thin” projects that don’t get enough impact.
-Focus on projects where you can say “yes” to all three questions.
+Focus at work on projects where you can say “yes” to all three questions.

 2. The Pareto Analysis

 The Pareto Principle states that 80 percent of results come from 20 percent of effort.
 Simply put, 20 percent of your time gets you 80 percent of the impact.
 The trick is to find the 20 percent.
 Take a look at your goals and keep a log of how much time you spend directly working on the goals this week.
 As you analyze the time, see if you invest enough time focused on your goals.
 Next week, double the time spent on the 20 percent.
 Cut the 80 percent.
 No one ever wrote “managed my inbox” on their review.